Codecademy/docs/content/react/concepts/lifecycle-methods/lifecycle-methods.md

 ## Unmounting a Component

-When a component is unmounted, it is considered to be at the end of its lifecycle within the React applicaiton.
+When a component is unmounted, it is considered to be at the end of its lifecycle within the React application.
 The associated lifecycle method is `componentWillUnmount()`, which executes when React anticipates its host-component will be destroyed.

 Going back to the previous example where the `<Counter>` component throws an error after is state is equal to 3, it is thereby destroyed and replaced by new a new UI inside of its parent component, `<App>`.